noname1806/EXPOSE-Toolkit/README.md

-# EXPOSE-Toolkit: Artifact for "SIG: Recovering Scam Infrastructure Graphs from Victim Complaint Intelligence"
+# EXPOSE-Toolkit: Artifact for "Recovering Scam Infrastructure Graphs from Victim Complaint Intelligence"

 Artifact accompanying the ACM CCS 2026 submission.
 This toolkit reproduces every quantitative claim in the paper (Tables 1–10,